 - Use a large plant pot or tub and fill it with soil.

 - Add some small flowering plants like pansies, daisies, snowdrops or primroses.

 - Add a small amount of grass seed or use some moss, heather or bark chippings, this will help create a magical world.

 - Add a ceramic house ornament, where the fairies can live.

 - Decorate your Fairy Garden with light ornaments, suitable for outdoors, or you could add a pinwheel or a solar light to the pot.

-You might also like 15 Spring Activities for Preschoolers.
+You May Also Enjoy 15 Spring Activities for Preschoolers